 You must either accept or reject each form of aid listed in your award.
 You are under no obligation until the aid is disbursed; you may accept an award now and change your mind later.
 You may also accept or reject aid from any fund without losing the other aid offered in your award.
 If you reject an award or don’t accept it by the ‘reply by date’ then the award will be canceled.
 As we have limited funds, awards that are canceled may not be able to be restored if you later decide that you need them.
 Federal Direct Stafford Loans, Federal Direct PLUS Loans, and Federal Pell Grants can usually be reinstated.
 If you would like us to replace Work-Study with a federal loan then contact our office after you accept your award.
 However, we cannot replace loans with grants and scholarships.

 Make sure your award correctly reflects any benefits, scholarships, outside awards and other resources you will receive or think you may receive, even if it comes from another UW office.
-You must report any information about your resources (and, if married, your spouse’s resources) that you have not already formally reported to our office.
+You must report any information about your resources that you have not already formally reported to our office.
 It is imperative that our office has current and complete information on your resources throughout the year; otherwise, you risk being over-awarded and having to repay aid.

-- Enroll full-time each quarter and attend all your classes (12 credits for undergraduate, professional and certification students; 10 credits for graduates) unless less than full-time attendance is specifically noted in your award letter.
+Enroll full-time each quarter and attend all your classes (12 credits for undergraduate students; 10 credits for graduate students).

 Accept your award in MyUW Financial Aid Status before the ‘reply by date’.
-If you do not accept it by this date, we will cancel your aid in order to offer it to another student.
+If you do not accept it by this date, your offer may be cancelled for non-acceptance.
 Once you respond, we will continue processing your application and you may receive revised award notice e-mails reflecting changes in your contribution and your award.
 Review these revisions on MyUW and accept or reject any new aid that has been offered to you.
 Remember, accepting your financial aid offer is not the same as accepting your admissions offer.
-Freshmen need to pay the New Student Orientation Fee (NSEOF) to the Office of Admissions by May 1 to reserve their place.